Molecular-Nanophotonics/TrackerLab/README.md

 ## Instructions for Use

-To start the TrackerLab run script TrackerLab.py with: `python TrackerLab.py`
+To start the TrackerLab run `TrackerLab.py`

 If all required packages are installed properly you should see something similar to:
 ![Screenshot](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Resources/Screenshot.PNG)

-To get started, click `Select...` to select a set of `*_movie.tdms` files.
-At present, the software supports our custom TDMS files (`*_movie.tdms`) and stacked TIFF files for general use.
-Use `Add...` and `Remove` to add and remove files from the file list.
+To get started click `Select...` and select a set of `*_movie.tdms` files for investigation.
+Currently, the software supports our custom TDMS files (`*_movie.tdms`) and stacked TIFF files for more general use. `Add...` and `Remove` can be used to add and remove files from the file list.
 The file dialog as well as the file list supports multiple file selection.
-The displayed file is marked with black dot and can be selected by double-clicking.
-The left graph shows the raw image and the right graph the process image with the overlay.
+Sorting in the file list via drag and drop is currently not supported (Will be added in the future).
+The displayed file is marked with black dot and can be selected by double-clicking in the file list.
+The left graph shows the raw image and the right graph the process image and the overlay.

 In the pre-processing panel a media filter and a circular mask can be applied to the image.